chuanluocs/LS-Sampling-Plus/README.md

-# *LS-Sampling-Plus*: An Effective Systematic Search Based Sampling Approach for Achieving High t-wise Coverage
+# *LS-Sampling-Plus*: An Effective Local Search Based Sampling Approach for Achieving High t-wise Coverage

-*LS-Sampling-Plus* is an effective systematic search based sampling approach for solving the t-wise coverage maximum (t-wise CovMax) problem.
+*LS-Sampling-Plus* is an effective Local search based sampling approach for solving the t-wise coverage maximum (t-wise CovMax) problem.
 This repository includes the implementation of *LS-Sampling-Plus* and testing benchmarks.
 We note that *LS-Sampling-Plus* should be run on an operating system of `GNU/Linux (64-bit)`.

 ## Developers
 - Chuan Luo (<chuanluophd@outlook.com>)